Frequent Asked Questions

 Besides improvement of my symptoms, what other responses should I expect following acupuncture?

 Most patients feel very relaxed and refreshed after the treatment.
 You may also feel slightly drowsy, light-headed, or temporarily less focused.
 This is usually associated with a deep relaxation response from the treatment.
 These sensations should pass shortly after the treatment.
 Some individuals may experience fatigue, dull aches or emotional reactions during or after the treatment.
 In some cases, symptoms may relapse or intensify temporarily during the course of treatment before relief is attained.
-These temporary reactions are usually positive signs indicating that one’s body is in the process of healing and re-balancing (Please read this page if you have a pain condition).
+These temporary reactions are usually positive signs indicating that one’s body is in the process of healing and re-balancing.

 It is important to note that many symptoms, especially those in chronic illness, typically fluctuate from day to day from various influences such as stress, food, weather, etc. Any negative or positive changes which occur following the treatment may or may not be directly associated with the treatment itself.
 You are encouraged to communicate with the acupuncturists concerning any physical and emotional changes.